krixik-ai/krixik-docs/docs/system/file_system/list_method.md

 - `symbolic_file_paths`: A list of one or several `symbolic_file_path`s to return records for.

-- `file_tags`: A list of one or several `file_tag`s to return records for.
-Note that individual file_tags suffice; if a file has several file tags and you include at least one of them as a `list` argument, that file's record will be returned.
+- `file_tags`: A list of one or several `file_tags` to return records for.
+Note that individual `file_tags` suffice; if a file has several file tags and you include at least one of them as a `list` argument, that file's record will be returned.

 You may use wildcard operators with `file_names`, `symbolic_directory_paths`,`symbolic_file_paths`, and `file_tags` to retrieve records whose exact metadata you don't remember—or if you wish to retrieve records for a group of files that share similar metadata.
 More on wildcards operators [later](#wildcard-operator-arguments) in this document.